 Onishigai Village (Demon Stone and Signboard)

-Otakemaru's body from the neck down was buried near Kashima Shrine, and it is said that the burial site was under the "Demon Stone."
+The remains of Otakemaru from the neck down were buried near Kashima Shrine, and"Oniishi"it is said that the burial place was beneath the

 Onishi Village (Oniishi)